Thomas-Walker-Lynch/project-enviroment/README.md

       ws4/   <--- target project directory
 ```

-Scripts common to all of my projects are in the project `share`.
+Scripts common to all of my projects are in the project `project-environment`.
 I added the following to my
 `.bashrc`:

 ```